Louisville Slugger Museum & Factory

 Money saving tip: Visit more than one Museum Row on Main attraction and save dough.
 Show your ticket stub at the next stop and receive a discount on admission.

-One block east, the fun continues at the Kentucky Science Center where Science in Play just opened.
+One block east, the fun continues at the Kentucky Science Center where Science in Play is leading the way.
 It is a customized 6,000 square-foot early childhood exhibit with six separate activity zones: The Sensory Course, Testing Area, Big Build, Small Build, Science Depot, and Shapes & Stuff Store.
 In each zone, innovative elements encourage children ages 0-7 to build, test and engineer new science activities through experimental play.

 Photo Op: See if the kids can spot Mayor Farnsley.
 Hint: he is sitting on bench at 623 West Main Street and isn’t moving…since he’s made of bronze.